hahmadima/GPR_GA_Multi_obj/README.md

 # GPR_GA_Multi_obj:
 # Hybrid of Gaussian process regression and genetic algorithm in optimal poultry nutrition

-Supplementary Matlab program for paper entitled "Multi-objective optimization of nutrient intake and performance of broiler chickens using Gaussian process regression and genetic algorithm" submitted in Scientific Reports.
+Supplementary Matlab program for paper entitled "Multi-objective optimization of nutrient intake and performance of broiler chickens using Gaussian process regression and genetic algorithm" submitted to Scientific Reports.
 by: Hamed Ahmadi, Wolfgang Siegert, Markus Rodehutscord